vuejs/vuefire/packages/documentation/docs/api/vuefire.md

 }
 ```

 `$bind` returns a Promise that is resolved once the data has been _completely_ fetched and synced into the state.
 This means, it will wait for any [references](#TODO) inside **any** of the documents bound.
-By default it stops at a level 2 nesting
+By default it stops [at a level 2 nesting](#options-2)

+#### `options`

+Object that can contain the following properties:

+- `maxRefDepth`: How many levels of nested references should be automatically bound.
+Defaults to 2, meaning that References inside of References inside of documents bound with `bindFirestoreRef` will automatically be bound too.

 ## \$unbind